C4rbo/john-the-ripper---cheatsheet/README.md

 # john-the-ripper---cheatsheet
-Here’s a detailed cheat sheet on John the Ripper that you can use

----

 John the Ripper is a powerful and flexible password-cracking tool used for security testing and recovery.
 It supports multiple attack methods and various password hash types.
 Below is a comprehensive guide on how to use John the Ripper effectively.